laureli/laureli.github.io/index.md

 show_tile: false
 ---

-You can send me a message to start a conversation.
-I look forward to hearing from you.
+Send a message to start a conversation.
+We look forward to hearing from you.